bbartholdy/os-survey-unileiden/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+🚚 **currently in the process of moving to codeberg:** https://codeberg.org/bbartholdy/os-survey-unileiden

 This repository contains the code and data for the dashboard of the Open Science Survey conducted at Leiden University in 2023 and again in 2025.